Opportunity overview—delivery by web conference

 - deepen their understanding of local, regional and global issues and consider their role in taking action in the local community, and

-The Global Goals Youth Forum seeks to acknowledge the role of young Australians in taking action to solve the global issues of our time.
+The Global Goals Youth Forum seeks to acknowledge the role of young Australians in taking action to solve global issues.

-Students also have the opportunity to hear from and speak with industry experts, who will share their insights about the global issues that impact on the local community and how their work contributes towards achieving the Global Goals, as well as highlighting opportunities for young people to get involved.
+Students have the opportunity to engage with industry experts, who will share their insights on global issues that impact the local community and how their work contributes towards achieving the Global Goals, as well as highlighting opportunities for young people to get involved.

 Prior to the Global Goals Youth Forum, teachers are provided with a comprehensive information pack, including pre-forum student learning activities as well as suggestions for post-forum activities.

 Global Goals Primary Forum

 Throughout the Global Goals Primary Forum, Queensland primary school students will use the United Nations Sustainable Development Goals as the basis to explore local and global issues relating to climate action.
 They will research neighbouring Pacific Island Nations such as Papua New Guinea and New Zealand to compare environmental issues including climate change, pollution, environmental degradation and resource depletion.